 John Van Reenen analyses the economic legacy of Margaret Thatcher.
 In the late 1970s, when the UK was behind other developed nations in terms of material wellbeing, her supply side policies spurred economic revival.
 There is a substantial body of evidence suggesting that a range of important policy changes initiated by her underpinned these economic gains.
 Nevertheless, there are many important economic and […]

 The uncertainty created by David Cameron’s policy on EU membership may cost the UK’s already troubled economy.

 Prior to UK Prime Minister David Cameron’s speech on the country’s relationship with the EU, Michael Emerson set out several hazards that his strategy was expected to face.
 Revisiting these hazards after the speech, he finds them to be mostly confirmed.
 He argues that Cameron’s policy is badly defined, politically unmanageable, creates uncertainty for investment, and implies a difficult and clouded […]

 Despite rising unemployment and a lack of economic growth, Greece cannot afford to ignore the challenge of controlling inflation.

-The institutional foundations of the German economy explain why it has handled the economic crisis more effectively than other European states.
+The institutional foundations of the German economy explain why it handled the crisis more effectively than other European states